-Giving his first ever presentation in English, former refugee Hussam Alboghobeish thanked volunteers from Red Cross, church and community groups at an event on February 8 for the support given to his family to resettle in New Zealand.
+Giving his first ever presentation in English, former refugee Husan Alboghobeish thanked volunteers from Red Cross, church and community groups at an event on February 8 for the support given to his family to resettle in New Zealand.

 Mr Alboghobeish’s family left Iran seeking safety, living as refugees for four and a half years in Indonesia before being resettled in New Zealand last year.
 “It takes courage, hope and prayer to move from one country to another, without any idea of what was going to happen to us,” he said.